 Kind of Blue: how Miles Davis made the greatest jazz album in history

 Kind of Blue is frequently cited as the greatest jazz album of all time.
-This is full story of how Miles Davis, Cannonball Adderley, John Coltrane, Bill Evans, Wynton Kelly, Paul Chambers and Jimmy Cobb made it
+Stuart Nicholson tells the full story of how Miles Davis, Cannonball Adderley, John Coltrane, Bill Evans, Wynton Kelly, Paul Chambers and Jimmy Cobb made it

 What Miles Davis, had he been alive today, would have made of the sumptuous reissue package Kind of Blue: 50th Anniversary Collector’s Edition is anybody’s guess.
 Those close to him spoke of his ambivalence towards his past achievements, one moment regarding them with pride, the next as a burden.
 When, in the 1970s, the great Jimmy Cobb, the drummer on the album that he once described as having been “made in heaven”, was given a rare live tape recorded by the Kind of Blue band shortly before its break-up, he immediately took it around to share with his old boss.
 “Miles wouldn’t even open his door, telling Jimmy through the intercom to slide it under,” wrote author and critic Eric Nisenson.
 “Jimmy, who used to be close to Miles and is a very sensitive person, simply left.”